solarisDigitalAssets/docs/docs/API_Guide.md

 To issue a Withdrawal on behalf of the customer, the partner creates a new Withdrawal object and provides a `reference` value, which MUST be unique across all Withdrawals of this partner and serves as idempotency key.

-The Withdrawal is then registered on the platform and validated, triggering an out-of-band MFA process.
+The Withdrawal is then registered on the platform and validated, after which the customer (as an Account holder) MUST approve the Withdrawal.
+See [Transaction Approvals].

 Once Withdrawal is validated and approved, the platform proceeds to creating corresponding Account Transactions, and then queues the Withdrawal for processing.